Defining Your Requirements for Front End Servers, Instant Messaging, and Presence

 Note: Note that a separate license might be required for public IM connectivity with Windows Live, AOL, and Yahoo!
 Important:

 As of September 1st, 2012, the Microsoft Lync Public IM Connectivity User Subscription License (“PIC USL”) is no longer available for purchase for new or renewing agreements.
 Customers with active licenses will be able to continue to federate with Yahoo!
-Messenger until the service shut down date (exact date TBD, but no sooner than June 2013).
+Messenger until the service shut down date.
+An end of life date of June 2014 for AOL and Yahoo! has been announced.
+For details, see Support for Public Instant Messenger Connectivity.

 The PIC USL is a per-user per-month subscription license that is required for Lync Server or Office Communications Server to federate with Yahoo!
 Messenger.
 Microsoft’s ability to provide this service has been contingent upon support from Yahoo!, the underlying agreement for which is winding down.